luludotdev/Blister/SPEC.md

 To convert from old to new, take the last number in the old key (after the `-`).

 ### Beatmap Hash Format
 Beatmap hashes are calculated using the `sha1` hashing algorithm.
-Therefore, they are always 20 bytes long.

 To calculate beatmap hashes, concatenate `info.dat` and every difficulty `.dat` in the order they appear in `info.dat`, then hash those concatenated bytes.